designstem/fachwerk/README.md

 Content can be authored in a Markdown format, with custom additions such as dynamic layouts, interactivity and wide range of HTML-like components.

 Fachwerk is based on [VueJS](https://vuejs.org) and the latest browser technologies such as Javascript imports / exports and CSS variables.
 It provides an easy onboarding without any complex tooling or setup.
-Yes, this means **_there is no build step_** 🦄
+Yes, this means 🦄 **there is no build step**.

 ## Quickstart